Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 There are three possible defenses: you can **Parry** with your melee weapon or hands, you can **Block** with a shield, or you can **Dodge**.
-Parries are based on your own weapon skill, and can handle most melee attacks.
+Parries are based on your skill with the parried weapon, and can handle most melee attacks.
 Blocks are based on the Shield skill and can stop ranged attacks as well, but obviously require a shield.
-Dodging is good against everything and can be done multiple times in a turn without penalty, but it's going to have a smaller score than the others because it's based on your Basic Speed and penalized by your encumbrance.
+These defenses have scores equal to (Skill/2) + 3.
+Dodging is good against everything and can be done multiple times in a turn without penalty, but it's going to have a smaller score than the others because it's equal to your Basic Speed + 3 and penalized by your encumbrance.

 Succeeding at your defense roll means you completely avoid the attack!
 This is not a contest - simple success is enough to protect you.
 This means anyone with